cp-algorithms/cp-algorithms/src/data_structures/treap.md

 <!--?title Treap -->
 # Treap (Cartesian tree)

-Treap is a data structure which combines binary tree and binary heap (hence the name: tree + heap => Treap).
+Treap is a data structure which combines binary tree and binary heap (hence the name: tree + heap $\Rightarrow$ Treap).

 More specifically, treap is a data structure that stores pairs (X, Y) in a binary tree in such a way that it is a binary search tree by X and a binary heap by Y.
 Assuming that all X and all Y are different, we can see that if some node of the tree contains values ($X_0$, $Y_0$), all nodes in the left subtree have $X < X_0$, all nodes in the right subtree have $X > X_0$, and all nodes in both left and right subtrees have $Y < Y_0$.